ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 By default, during both historical and real-time calculation, code is calculated on the bar's close.

-When forwardtesting, you have the option of configuring code calculation to occur on every real-time tick.
+When forwardtesting, you have the option of configuring script calculation to occur on every real-time tick.
 To enable this, check the *Recalculate On Every Tick*  option in the strategy's *Settings/Properties*, or specify it in the script's code
 using: ``strategy(..., calc_on_every_tick=true)``.